Alwar: Medieval history

+Wali-e-Mewat Raja Khanzada Alawal Khan, Bahadur, son of Khanzada Zakaria Khan Mewati, was the Khanzada Rajput ruler of Mewat from 1485 till 1504.[1]
+He was succeeded by his son Hasan Khan Mewati as Wali-e-Mewat in 1504.
+In 1492 he won Bala Quila from Nikumbh Rajputs to stop the practice of human sacrifice.[2]
+It is also believed that the city of Alwar is named after him.

 Hemchandra Vikramaditya (Hemu), born in Machari, Rajgarh, a village in Alwar, was a Hindu emperor of North India during the 16th century.
 This was a period when the Mughals and Afghans were vying for power in the region.
 Hemu captured Delhi on 7 October 1556 after defeating the Mughal forces in the Battle of Delhi in the Tughlaqabad area in Delhi, and became the de facto emperor.
 He won twenty-two battles in succession and became the last Hindu emperor of Delhi.
 In 1556, after his defeat in the Second Battle of Panipat, he was executed and Mughal regime was restored in North India.
+In 1781, the Battle of Mandan fought between Raos of Rewari under leadership of Mitrasen and Rajput Sardar Shardul helped by Mughals.
+Both side seen heavy casualties with only 6000 Ahirs defeated 25000 rajput forces.
+The whole area annexed by Raos of Rewari.

 Colonial era

-Alwar State, a princely state established in 1770, was established by a Kachwaha Rajput named Pratap Singh Naruka who was earlier a jagirdar of "Dhai Gaon" (two-and-a-half villages) near Machari.
-His successor Bakhtawar Singh Naruka was defeated after launching an armed incursion into neighbouring Jaipur State (ruled by their Kachwaha seniors, erstwhile overlords of his predecessor) and being forced to accept the consequent treaty mediated by East India Company prohibiting him from political relations with other states without the consent of the colonial British.
-According to the "Gazetteer of Ulwar" published by the British raj, Alwar State was subdivided into four regions:
+The princely state of Alwar was established in 1770 by a Kachwaha Rajput named Pratap Singh Naruka who was earlier a jagirdar of "Dhai Gaon" (two-and-a-half villages) near Machari.
+His successor, Bakhtawar Singh Naruka, was defeated after launching an armed incursion into neighbouring Jaipur State (ruled by their Kachwaha seniors, erstwhile overlords of his predecessor) and being forced to accept the consequent treaty mediated by East India Company prohibiting him from political relations with other states without the consent of the colonial British.
+According to the "Gazetteer of Ulwar" published by the British Raj, Alwar State was subdivided into four regions: